Amin Boudri

-Amin Boudri (born 29 September 2004) is a Swedish professional footballer who plays as a midfielder for GAIS.
+Amin Boudri (أمين بودري, Moroccan Arabic: [aˈmiːn buˈdri]; born 29 September 2004) is a Swedish professional footballer who plays as a central midfielder for Allsvenskan club Hammarby.

 Early life

 Boudri was born on 29 September 2004 in Sweden.
 Of Moroccan descent through his parents, he is a native of Hässelby, Sweden.

 Club career

-As a youth player, Boudri joined the youth academy of Swedish side AIK.
-In 2021, he joined the youth academy of Italian Serie A side Venezia at the age of sixteen.
+As a youth player, Boudri joined the academy of Swedish side AIK.
+In 2021, he joined the academy of Italian side Venezia at the age of sixteen.
 Swedish news website Fotbollskanalen.se wrote in 2024 that he "got the chance to train with Venezia's senior team regularly.
 He got to play in a few pre-season matches and in the Coppa Italia - but never made a league debut [for the senior team]" while playing for the club.

+GAIS

 Ahead of the 2024 season, he signed for Swedish side GAIS.
 On 18 February 2024, he debuted for the club during a 0–2 away loss to Elfsborg in the Svenska Cupen.